 In April 2013, MGIC entered into separate settlement agreements with CHL and BANA, pursuant to which the parties will settle the Countrywide litigation as it relates to MGIC's rescission practices (as amended, the "Agreements").
-The original Agreements are described in our Form 8-K filed with the SEC on April 25, 2013.
-The original Agreements are filed as exhibits to that Form 8-K and amendments were filed with our Forms 10-Q for the quarters ended September 30, 2013, March 31, 2014, June 30, 2014, and September 30, 2014, and our Form 10-K for 2013, and amendments to the Agreement with CHL extending certain deadlines will be filed with our Form 10-K for 2014.
-Certain portions of the Agreements are redacted and covered by confidential treatment requests that have been granted.
+The original Agreements are described in our Form 8-K filed with the SEC on April 25, 2013 and are filed as exhibits to that Form 8-K. Amendments to the Agreement with BANA were filed with our Forms 10-Q for the quarters ended September 30, 2013 and June 30, 2014.
+The Company has filed with its periodic reports from time to time various amendments to the Agreement with CHL.
+On March 2, 2015, the parties to the Agreement with CHL amended and restated that Agreement.
+The amended and restated Agreement is described in our Form 8-K filed March 5, 2015 and is filed as an exhibit to that Form 8-K. Certain portions of the Agreements are redacted and covered by confidential treatment requests that have been granted.